Tom91011/Tom91011/README.md

 Hi there, I'm Tom Nightingale.
 ===========================
 I'm an aspiring web developer and I'm glad you've made it to my Github page🎉🎉🎉.
 I'm a completely self taught web developer and as I'm sure you'll come to realise after browsing through my repositories is that I've evolved enormously during my journey to date.
-My projects have becoming increasingly more challenging, from basic HTML and CSS projects to more recent full stack projects, I can proudly say that I can:
+My projects have becoming increasingly more challenging, from basic HTML and CSS projects to more recent full stack projects.
+I can proudly say that I can:
 - Program a browser using Javascript
 - Program a server using Node
 - Program a database using MongoDB